zhang1ming137/PHBS_BlockChain_2018/README.md

 #### 2.2.5 Signature Technology
 The signature technology of Bitcoin is ECDSA.
 However, BCH will add [Schnorr signature](https://en.wikipedia.org/wiki/Schnorr_signature) technology in the May 2019 upgrade.
 Schnorr signature has a faster signature speed and much smaller signature data.
 ### 2.2 Price parity relationship between BCH and BTC
-*A Fact: Miners typically invest in ASICs, which are hardware implementations of a particular PoW algorithm.
+**A Fact**: Miners typically invest in ASICs, which are hardware implementations of a particular PoW algorithm.
 Therefore, they can easily shift or reallocate their hash rate between blockchains that share the same PoW algorithm.
 Because BCH shares the same hashing algorithms with BTC, the arbitrage will make the reward of mining between the two types of coin maintain same.
 This will result the price parity relationship between BCH and BTC.